Identify – Protect – Detect – Respond – Recover

 - Cyber Risk Assessments (Certification/Accreditation), Cyber Resilience Independent Testing, Modeling & Simulation, Cybersecurity Education, Customizable Virtual Range to Exercise Skills, and resources to support customization to meet specific Maritime organizational requirements.

-Operationalizing cyber resilience is dependent upon opportunities to participate and leverage investments in developing Maritime-specific cyber operational guidance, and benefit from collaborative partnerships to build knowledge, resource capacity and capability supported by sustainable training.
+Cyber resilience is dependent upon opportunities to participate and leverage investments in operationalizing standards and best practices, benefit from collaborative partnerships to transfer knowledge, resource capacity and capability supported by sustainable training.

-- Engaging stakeholders to participate with a defining voice to operationalize cyber resilience resulting in a (Maritime-specific) single-management guidance approach.
+- Engaging stakeholders to participate with a defining voice to operationalize cyber resilience best practices and standards (US Coast Guard, NIST, Port & Maritime Organizations and Association).

 - Strengthening resilience by strategically focusing on people, process and technology